NedytheCoder/NedytheCoder/README.md

-- 👋 Hi, I’m @NedytheCoder
+- 👋 Hi, I’m Chinedu Ezeruigbo

-- 👀 I’m interested in coding awesome websites
-- 💞️ I’m looking to collaborate with full-stack devs
+🔭 I’m currently working on Swole (A mobile fitness app).

+🌱 I’m currently learning AI Engineering

+⚡ Fun fact I love swimming and watching anime

 - 📫 You can reach out to me through my email "nedesign69@gmail.com" or on Whatsapp @07015900892 or on IG @nedys_designs

 <!---